RosariaFini/1stMilestoneProject/README.md

 * As user, I want to see a simple, visual appealing website with catchy calls to action that help me to  discover more about the product I am interested in.

+* As user, I want to know which benefits I will get by buying a product, so I can be satisfied with my choice.

 * As user, I want to know how approachable and inclusive is the community I wish to join so I can learn a new discipline from scratch, regardless of my previous experience of age without feeling judged by teacher and fellow members.

 * As user, I want to find a feature that allow me to learn Yoga at my own pace and from anywhere, so it can fit better in my lifestyle.